 07 of 09

 Valances are decorative top treatments used with drapes, curtains, shades, or blinds to conceal the mounting hardware and also add a touch of color or extra pizzazz.
 Basically, valances are swathes of fabric draped around the top of a window frame.
 Their many styles include pleated, arched, gathered or flat, straight or shaped, and mounted on dust boards, poles, or rods.
-Due to their dramatic effect, they're normally found in formal rooms, such as master bedrooms, parlors, or dining rooms.
+Due to their dramatic effect, they're normally found in formal rooms, such as primary bedrooms, parlors, or dining rooms.

 08 of 09